funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 Basecamp is an innovative project management tool that is changing the way project management is done.
 They understand the essence of good project management is good communication, and has built a product that enables good communication for the whole team, making it stand out as a leader.

 It is, however, not the most intuitive user experience and lacks a lot of functionality considered basic by users coming from other project management tools.
-It’s thus best suited for small, informal teams that doesn’t need formal project management, but simply a way to keep track of what’s happening and a portal to access information.
+It’s best suited for small, informal teams that doesn’t need formal project management, but simply a way to keep track of what’s happening and have access to a portal to access information.